Olu Amoda: Career

-Amoda is considered one of Nigeria's leading contemporary artists. in January 2020, he was announced the artistic director of Now Sculpture 2020 exhibition, by Sculptors Association of Nigeria, for the 2020 National conference organised by ScAN.
+Amoda is considered one of Nigeria's leading contemporary artists.
+In January 2020, he was announced the artistic director of Now Sculpture 2020 exhibition, by the Sculptors Association of Nigeria, for the 2020 National conference organised by ScAN.
 Due to his artistic fluidity, Amoda was among the contributors at historic Zaria Art Society (Zaria Rebels) in November 2019, at Victoria Island, Lagos.